 Sounds challenging right?
 Well it is, which is why you might need some coaching.
 Take a long-term approach – this is a journey.
 You might have to teach your nearest and dearest about pain too – they might not realise it, but the way other people understand your pain, can affect your pain!

 How do I know if I am safe to move?

 Injuries heal, and your body’s tissues adapt amazingly well to the demands of life.
 Even if things don’t heal perfectly, they nearly always return to close to normal function.
 That doesn’t mean we stop hurting.
-In fact, back pain can be severe even when there is no detectable tissue damage at all!
+Back pain in particular can be really severe even when there is no detectable tissue damage at all!

-Did you know that ‘disc bulges’ are so common in people without back pain that many scientists think they are not abnormal but a common and normal part of ageing?
-50% of 40 year olds without back pain have a disc bulge!
+‘Disc bulges’ are so common in people WITHOUT back pain that many scientists think they are not abnormal but a common and normal part of ageing?
+50% of 40 year olds WITHOUT back pain have a disc bulge!
 You can learn more about common back scan findings in people without back pain here.

-If you were injured more than three months ago then a vast amount of healing has already happened.
+If you were injured more than two months ago then a vast amount of healing has already happened.
 Don’t underestimate how magnificent and irresistible this healing capacity is.

-Knowing and believing that you are safe needs repetition and practice, and 'stacking up the wins', as you prove to your overprotective pain system that it does not need to be so protective.
+Knowing and believing that you are safe needs repetition and practice, and 'stacking up the wins', as you teach your overprotective pain system that it does not need to be so protective.

-How do I know my health professional understands modern pain science?
+How do I know if my health professional understands modern pain science?